Multi Criteria Overlay Analysis (QGIS3)¶

 Once the processing finishes, the resulting raster

-will be added to the Layers panel.
-The pixel values in this raster range from 0 to 200 - where 0 is the least suitable and 200 is the most suitable area for development.
-Click the Open the Layer Styling panel button in the Layers panel.
+overlaywill be added to the Layers panel.
+The pixel values in this raster range from 0 to 100 - where 0 is the least suitable and 100 is the most suitable area for development.
+Let’s clip the results to the boundary layer.
+Open algorithm.

 Click on the default label values next to each color and enter appropriate labels.
-The labels will also appear as the legend under the

 If you want to give feedback or share your experience with this tutorial, please comment below. (requires GitHub account)